Optimality in importance sampling: a gentle survey: Optimal IS schemes with a unique proposal density

 where we have used $\post(\x)=\frac{1}{Z}\pi(\x)$ and $D_{\chi^2}(\post,q)$ denotes the Pearson divergence between the posterior $\post$ and proposal $q$.
 Since $\E_q[w(\x)]=Z$, the relative MSE is

 Note that $D_{\chi^2}(\post,q) = \norm{(\post-q)\left(\frac{\post-q}{q}\right)}_{L_1}$ and, by Holder's inequality, we have

 Hence, by reducing the $L_2$ distance between $\post$ and $q$, we are diminishing the chi-squared divergence and equivalently the variance of the weight function $w(\x)=\pi(\x)/q(\x)$ \cite[App.
 A.3]{llorente2021deep}.
 Moreover, the MSE of $\widehat{I}_\text{SNIS}$ is shown to be bounded also in terms of $D_{\chi^2}(\post,q)$ \cite{Agapiou17,Akyildiz2021,CHEN2005}.
-In this sense, we can assert that the optimal particle approximation can be obtained with $q(\x)=\post(\x)$, as we have seen for $Z$ \cite{Dieng_NIPS2017}.
+In this sense, we can assert that the optimal particle approximation can be obtained with $q(\x)=\post(\x)$, as we have seen for $Z$ \cite{Dieng_NIPS2017}. { For a related discussion regarding the minimization of different type of divergences for adapting the proposal density, see Section \ref{VarInference_Sect}.}